f4pga/prjxray/docs/dev_database/common/segbits.rst

      mark in front of it, that means it should be set to **0** for feature configuration, otherwise it should be set to **1**.

 The names of the features are arbitrary.
-However, we named them in the convention, which allows us to identify them quickly and provides suggestions about the functionality that they provide.
-The feature names are used in the fasm files generation.
+However, the naming convention allows for quick identifaction of the functionality that is being configured.
+The feature names are used during the generation of the :doc:`FASM <../../../../fasm/docs/specification>` file.

 Feature naming conventions